Kolmogorov complexity: Formal proof of uncomputability of K

-Using KolmogorovComplexity as a subroutine, the program tries every string, starting with the shortest, until it returns a string with Kolmogorov complexity at least 8000000000 bits, i.e. a string that cannot be produced by any program shorter than 8000000000 bits.
+Using kolmogorov_complexity as a subroutine, the program tries every string, starting with the shortest, until it returns a string with Kolmogorov complexity at least 8000000000 bits, i.e. a string that cannot be produced by any program shorter than 8000000000 bits.
 However, the overall length of the above program that produced s is only 7001401288 bits, which is a contradiction.
 (If the code of KolmogorovComplexity is shorter, the contradiction remains.
 If it is longer, the constant used in GenerateComplexString can always be changed appropriately.)

 The above proof uses a contradiction similar to that of the Berry paradox: "_{}The _{}smallest _{}positive _{}integer _{}that _{}cannot _{}be _{}defined _{}in _{}fewer _{}than _{}twenty _{}English _{}words".
 It is also possible to show the non-computability of K by reduction from the non-computability of the halting problem H, since K and H are Turing-equivalent.

 There is a corollary, humorously called the "full employment theorem" in the programming language community, stating that there is no perfect size-optimizing compiler.

 Chain rule for Kolmogorov complexity

 The chain rule for Kolmogorov complexity states that there exists a constant c such that for all X and Y:

-K(X,Y) = K(X) + K(Y|X) + c*max(1,log(K(X,Y))).

 It states that the shortest program that reproduces X and Y is no more than a logarithmic term larger than a program to reproduce X and a program to reproduce Y given X. Using this statement, one can define an analogue of mutual information for Kolmogorov complexity.